Awards and Achievements

 - Emmy Awards (Daytime and Primetime)

 Did you know the composer of The Simpsons went to Berklee?
-He and many other alumni have won awards for their work in television, as has film scoring department chair Dan Carlin.
+He and many other alumni have won awards for their work in television.

 - Tony Awards

-The hottest show on Broadway, Book of Mormon, was written and directed by Berklee alumnus Trey Parker, who won four Tonys for the hit.
+The hottest show on Broadway, Hamilton, was orchestrated by Berklee alumnus Alex Lacamoire '95, who won a Tony for the hit.
 See who else from Berklee has earned a Tony.

 - Thelonious Monk Institute Honors